-My mother received a phone call a few weeks ago from someone claiming to be an Apple representative.
-The caller claimed that a breach in my mother’s iCloud account had been detected.
-She asked that my mother provide some sensitive information on the phone and authorize remote access of her computer.
+My mother received a phone call from someone claiming to be an Apple representative.
+The caller claimed that Apple had detected a breach in my mother’s iCloud account.
+She asked that my mother provide some sensitive information on the phone and authorize remote access to her computer.

 My mother refused.
-She hung up and called a real Apple support representative, who verified that what she had experienced was an attempted fraud.
+She hung up and called a real Apple support representative, who verified that Apple had not initiated the call.
+What she had experienced was attempted fraud.

 My mother was not deceived; however, many people, especially those who are elderly and beginning to experience cognitive decline, are easy prey for con artists.
-Con artists are everywhere, but there are things you can do to protect yourself from being victimized.
+Con artists are everywhere, but there are things you can do to protect yourself from becoming a victim of fraud.

 The Federal Trade Commission offers the following practical tips:

 - Spot Impostors.
 Impostors often pose as government officials, charities, or technical support representatives.
-Make it a policy to never give any personal information on the phone or in response to an email.
+Make it a policy to never give any personal information on the phone or in an email.

 - Do online searches.
-Research any companies that call you to investigate whether there have been complains lodged against them.
+Research any companies that call you to investigate whether others have lodged complaints against them.

 - Don’t believe your caller ID.
+This was crucial in my mother’s situation.
 The caller ID of the fake Apple technical support representative who called my mother indicated that the caller was Apple.
 It wasn’t.
 Caller ID information can easily be manipulated, so don’t fall for it.

 - Don’t commit to payments.
 Someone who asks you to pay fees or taxes upfront to consolidate a loan, receive mortgage assistance, or claim a prize they say you have won will take your money and disappear.

 - Use safe payment methods.
 Be wary of wiring money through services like Western Union or MoneyGram because it would be very difficult to get it back in the event of fraud.
 On the other hand, credit cards offer significant protection from fraud.